jbolns/jbolns/README.md

 - 👋 Hello sexy people, I’m J.
-- 👀 I am a data-savvy individual who is passionate about sustainability and helping businesses operate successfully in an increasingly polarised context where interest in environment and society is rising.
+- 👀 I am a data-savvy individual who is passionate about sustainability and believes in helping businesses operate successfully in a context where interest in the environmental and societal impacts of activities is increasing.
 - 🌱 Currently polishing my technical skills.
 - 💞️ Would love to collaborate with anyone in the field of sustainable analytics.
 - 📫 You can contact me here or via social media.